Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 # SDS Prescreen Tool with instructions on how to convert a python file to an EXE using Nuitka
 This tool utilizes tokenization from the NLP library to search through a given Safety Data Sheet (SDS) to identify chemicals of interest that pertain to federal and international regulatory requirements.
 This was a project that I worked on as a Regulatory Analyst for a chemical company that specialized on adhesives for consumer and industrial products.
 The main purpose was to quickly identify or flagg chemicals that appear in a SDS that also are listed on mulitple federal and international regulatory lists.
 In the first half of this project, will be the python code that I wrote for this project.
 This contains a simple GUI input and output for a easy user experience.
 In the second half of this project, there will be a reference guide on  how to convert a python file to a executable file using Nuitka.
 From my experience in this project, Nuitka was the easiest and fastest way to convert a python file to an executable file that also can be shared with someone else.
-I recommend if you visited this link for learning how, I recommend jumping to section 2.
-There will additional information about Nuitka located there.
+I recommend if you visited this link for learning how, I recommend jumping to section 2 (eventualy, I will create another respository for only this and provide a link here).
+There will be additional information about Nuitka located there as well.

-## Part 1
+# Part 1
 ## Section 1: Importing applicable libraries
 ```
 import PySimpleGUI as sg